ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 ## Image editing

-While the image feature does not provide native image editing support, the {@link features/ckbox CKBox premium feature} provides basic editing capabilities such as cropping or flipping.
-These can, however, only be applied to images served by the CKBox service.
+While the image feature does not provide native image editing support, the {@link features/ckbox CKBox premium feature} provides basic editing capabilities such as cropping, resizing to presets, or flipping.

 ## Contribute